felixsidzed/sLua/README.md

-# sLua: A tool designed to emulate LuaU inside of LuaU
-use lune to run btw
+# sLua: luau in luau

 someone finish luau_execute in "sLua/lvm.luau" for me pls